yanganto/test-with/README.md

 [![MIT licensed][mit-badge]][mit-url]
 [![Docs][doc-badge]][doc-url]

-A lib help you run test with condition
+A lib help you run test with condition, else the test will be ignored.

 ## Environment Variable
 Run test case when the environment variable is set.